Learn More about VOM Staff

-Todd was a part of the writing team for four VOM books, including the best-selling Extreme Devotion and 2007’s FOXE: Voices of the Martyrs.
-He was the principle writer for VOM’s 2009 book about the church in North Korea, RESTRICTED NATIONS: North Korea.
+Todd was part of the writing team for four VOM books, including the best-selling Extreme Devotion and 2007’s FOXE: Voices of the Martyrs.
+He was the principal writer for VOM’s 2009 book about the church in North Korea, RESTRICTED NATIONS: North Korea.

-The son of missionary parents, Todd did part of his growing up in Papua New Guinea, and the rest in Southern California.
+The son of missionary parents, Todd spent part of his youth in Papua New Guinea and the rest in Southern California.

 Todd and his wife, Charlotte, have two grown sons and recently welcomed their second daughter-in-law into the family.
-In his spare time, Todd enjoys reading, writing, music, travel and sports, including serving as the commissioner of a fantasy football league.
+In his spare time, Todd enjoys reading, writing, music, travel and sports, including serving as commissioner of a fantasy football league.
 In 2015 he ran his first half-marathon.